 The Great Gatsby – F. Scott Fitzgerald

 Madeleine L’Engle has spoken publicly about the rejections (26, count ’em!) that she received for A Wrinkle In Time.
 Apparently, publishers thought that the children’s book dealt “too overtly” with the problem of evil, and that it would be “too difficult” for the juvenile target market.
 She was 40 years old by the time a publisher finally gave her a shot.
 A Wrinkle In Time ended up winning the Newbery Medal, the Sequoyah Book Award, and the Lewis Carroll Shelf Award, as well as selling over eight million copies.
-It was adapted for television in 2001, and in film earlier this year.
+It was adapted for television in 2001, and as a film in 2018.

 … actually, that’s not all!
 Despite his daughter’s enthusiasm, the Bloomsbury editor recommended that Rowling “get a day job”, because the sales of Harry Potter were unlikely to pay the bills.
 She received an advance of just £1,500.
 That was in 1996; now, 22 years later, the books have sold over 450 million copies worldwide, broken records for fastest-selling books in history, and the film adaptations have grossed over seven billion dollars.
 Rowling’s “day job” is now roasting trolls on Twitter.

 William Golding copped a respectable twenty rejections for Lord Of The Flies.
 One called it “an absurd and uninteresting fantasy which was rubbish and dull.”
-I’m sure there’s plenty of high-school students, forced to read it for English classes, that would agree, but that’s beside the point: the book has sold over fifteen million copies worldwide, it has been adapted into four different films, and it is frequently features on lists of the best books ever written.
-(Read my full review of Lord Of The Flies here.)
+I’m sure there’s plenty of high-school students, forced to read it for English classes, who would agree, but that’s beside the point: the book has sold over fifteen million copies worldwide, it has been adapted into four different films, and it is frequently features on lists of the best books ever written.
+Read my full review of Lord Of The Flies here.

 No one wants to be a reject!
 Help Keeping Up With The Penguins keep on keeping up, throw your change in the tip jar here: